TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 ```[plaintext]
 Purpose:
-  Initialize the TrueBlocks system by downloading from IPFS.
+  Initialize the TrueBlocks system by downloading the Unchained Index from IPFS.

 Usage:
   chifra init [flags]

 Flags:
-  -a, --all           in addition to Bloom filters, download full index chunks
+  -a, --all           in addition to Bloom filters, download full index chunks (recommended)
+  -d, --dry_run       display the results of the download without actually downloading
   -s, --sleep float   seconds to sleep between downloads
   -x, --fmt string    export format, one of [none|json*|txt|csv]
   -v, --verbose       enable verbose (increase detail with --log_level)
   -h, --help          display this help screen

 Notes:
+  - If run with no options, this tool will download or freshen only the Bloom filters.
-  - Re-run chifra init as often as you wish.
+  - You may re-run the tool as often as you wish.
 It will repair or freshen the index.
 ```

 Data models produced by this tool: